Browse Articles

 Essential Italian Prepositions: What Are They and How To Use Them Correctly

-Prepositions are the small words that go before Noun Phrases that tell us the position or direction of something in relation to another thing.
+How to Master Italian Prepositions Prepositions are the small words that go before Noun Phrases that tell us the position or direction of something in relation to another thing.
 They include words like ‘of’, ‘in’, ‘at’, and ‘to’ and they are essential to forming grammatical sentences in any language.
-Italian prepositions can be confusing when you are first learning them […]
+Italian prepositions can be confusing when […]

 Read more →